mirlindm/MasterThesis-Mirlind-2021/README.md

 # **MasterThesis-Mirlind-2021**

+## This repository is part of my Master's Thesis.

 - Student: **Mirlind Murati**
 - Supervisor: **Ezequiel Scott**
+- Thesis Topic: **Compliance Checking of the Scrum Framework**
 - Institute of Computer Science - Software Engineering
 - University of Tartu & TalTech, Estonia

-This repository is part of my Master's Thesis in the field of Software Engineering, at the University of Tartu, Estonia.
-Thesis Topic: Compliance Checking of Scrum
 Thesis can be accesses as a PDF: [Compliance Checking of Scrum](https://github.com/mirlindm/MasterThesis-Mirlind-2021)

 ## Thesis Objective